letmeNo1/Makima/README.md

 ```

 Notice!
-When there are two or more keys, the mac and window parameters are not the same, so you need to match the mac key combination with the keycode of the mask type.
-The order in which arguments are passed also affects the actual performance of keypresses
+When there are two or more keys, the Mac and Windows parameters are not the same, and when the operating system is Mac, the Mac key combination needs to be matched with the keycode of the mask type.
+The order in which arguments are passed also affects the actual performance of keypresses.

 # Mouse event